NREL/Wattile/wattile/configs/README.md

 - `data_dir`: *str*

     Directory/path (e.g., `tests/data/Synthetic Site`) containing the data configuration file and timeseries data in csv.
 This path can either be absolute or relative (to the top directory `/wattile/`) path.
+More details (e.g., format, test data) of the input data can be found [here](https://github.com/NREL/Wattile/blob/main/tests/data/README.md).

 - `data_config`: *str*